roshninishad21/CodSoft-Internship-Project/README.md

-🚀 CodSoft Internship Projects
+🚢 Titanic Survival Prediction

-Welcome to my repository containing Machine Learning projects completed as part of the CodSoft Data Science Internship.
-These projects demonstrate my understanding of data preprocessing, exploratory data analysis, feature engineering, and implementing supervised learning models using Logistic Regression and Random Forest Classifier.
+This project is part of my CodSoft Data Science Internship, where I built a predictive model to determine passenger survival in the Titanic disaster using supervised machine learning algorithms: Logistic Regression and Random Forest Classifier.

-🔍 Projects Overview
-1. 🎯 Titanic Survival Prediction
+📌 Objective
-Predict whether a passenger survived the Titanic disaster using features like age, gender, class, and fare.
+To predict whether a passenger survived the Titanic shipwreck based on features like gender, age, class, fare, and more using classification models.

+📁 Dataset
-Dataset: Kaggle - Titanic
+Source: Kaggle - Titanic: Machine Learning from Disaster

-Models Used: Logistic Regression, Random Forest Classifier

-Evaluation Metrics: Accuracy, Confusion Matrix, Classification Report

-2. 💳 Credit Card Fraud Detection
-Identify fraudulent credit card transactions using anonymized features.

-Dataset: Kaggle - Credit Card Fraud Detection

-Imbalanced Dataset Handling: SMOTE / Undersampling techniques (if used)

-Models Used: Logistic Regression, Random Forest Classifier

-Evaluation Metrics: Precision, Recall, F1-score, ROC-AUC

-3. 🌸 Iris Flower Classification
-Classify iris flowers into species (Setosa, Versicolor, Virginica) based on sepal and petal measurements.

-Dataset: UCI Machine Learning Repository - Iris Dataset

-Models Used: Logistic Regression, Random Forest Classifier

-Evaluation Metrics: Accuracy, Confusion Matrix, Classification Report

-📊 Tools & Libraries
+The dataset contains information about:

+PassengerId, Name, Sex, Age

+Pclass (ticket class), Fare, Embarked

+SibSp (siblings/spouses aboard), Parch (parents/children aboard)

+Survived (target variable: 0 = No, 1 = Yes)

+🧪 Models Used

 .
-Python
+Logistic Regression – A linear model for binary classification.

 .
-Pandas, NumPy
+Random Forest Classifier – An ensemble method based on decision trees.

+⚙️ Steps Involved

 .
-Matplotlib, Seaborn (for EDA and visualization)
+Exploratory Data Analysis (EDA)

 .
-Scikit-learn (for modeling and evaluation)
+Visualizing survival distribution

 .
-Jupyter Notebook

-🧠 Key Concepts Covered
+Analyzing feature impact (e.g., gender, class)

 .
-Data Cleaning & Preprocessing
+Data Preprocessing

 .
-Feature Selection & Engineering
+Handling missing values

 .
+Encoding categorical variables

+.
+Feature scaling

+.
 Model Training & Evaluation

 .
-Handling Imbalanced Datasets

-Performance Comparison of Classifiers

-✅ Outcomes
-These projects helped strengthen my foundation in supervised learning and allowed me to apply ML algorithms to real-world datasets with practical significance.
+Splitting dataset into train and test sets

+.
+Training Logistic Regression and Random Forest models

+Evaluating using:

+.
+Accuracy

+.
+Confusion Matrix

+.
+Classification Report

+📊 Results

+Model	Accuracy
+Logistic Regression	~80%
+Random Forest	~83%
+Random Forest slightly outperformed Logistic Regression in accuracy and overall robustness.

+🧰 Libraries Used

+.
+Python

+.
+Pandas, NumPy

+.
+Matplotlib, Seaborn

+.
+Scikit-learn (sklearn)

+🧠 Key Learnings

+Importance of data preprocessing in model performance

+Comparison between a simple linear classifier and an ensemble method

+How to handle missing and categorical data effectively

+📌 Conclusion
+This project helped strengthen my foundational understanding of classification algorithms and data handling in machine learning.
+It demonstrates how basic ML techniques can be applied to real-world historical data to make insightful predictions.